Cool Old Games

 What is Chicken Foot Dominoes?

-Chicken Foot Dominoes, also known as the Chicken Game, is a variant of the “Trains” domino game, and is suitable for 2 – 8 players.
+Chicken Foot Dominoes, also known as the Chicken Game, is a variant of the “Trains” domino game and is suitable for 2 – 8 players.

 How to play Chicken Foot Dominoes?

-All you need to play Chicken Foot Dominoes are a set of classic dominoes.
+All you need to play Chicken Foot Dominoes is a set of classic dominoes.
 The common double-nine sets are preferred, though other sets can be used.
 For 2 – 4 players, a single set is enough, however for 4 players and above, an extended set is required.

 Setting Up